officer-rosmarino/officer-rosmarino.github.io/_posts/2024-01-06-hello-world.md

 categories: "posts"
 ---

-First post.
+`Hello, world!` is the cheesiest first post possible for a software engineer.

 We'll see if I can keep it up.